aexoden/dashcam/README.md

 Assuming the image built correctly, use the application as follows:

-`docker run -v "<video directory>:/work" -it dashcam <OpenStreetMap URL>`
+`docker run -v "<video directory>:/work" -it dashcam -c <Camera Type> <OpenStreetMap URL>`

 Replace `<video directory>` with the path to a directory containing the raw video files.
 Replace `<OpenStreetMap URL>` with the URL to an OpenStreetMap tile server.
 The default is <http://localhost/hot> but this is unlikely to work unless you happen to already be running a tile server.
+Replace `<Camera Type>` with either `novatek` or `vantop` as appropriate.

+## Contribution

+While this software is primarily intended for my own personal use, I am not opposed to third-party contributions to either fix bugs, add support for additional camera models, or to add additional features.

+I'm particularly unhappy with the way I've currently added support for the Novatek camera, so the entire GPS module is a strong candidate for refactoring.
+As the software works as-is for my use case, I am personally unlikely to do much development work.

 ## Author